JayEades/PRAW-Post-Bot/README.md

 It imports the necessary modules: glob for file matching, and os for file and directory operations.

-It sets the value of the variable modelname to "Carmen".
+It sets the value of the variable modelname to "modelname".
 This represents the name of the model.

 It constructs the dir_path variable by joining the path components using os.path.join().
 This specifies the directory path where the folders to be cleared are located.